Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/README.md

 To use the API key, you must run `export=API_KEY # replace the actual API key with API_KEY` and make sure that a `.env` file exists in the `backend` folder so that the backend code will be able to access the environment variable from the operating system

+## Considerations

+- Create a better folder structure
+- Put repeated work of sending request and encoding json in middleware

 ## Technologies used

 - Vue.js for frontend